buildkite/example-pipelines/README.md

 # Example Buildkite Pipelines

+A list of example repositories for setting up a [Buildkite](https://buildkite.com/) pipeline.

+## Step Types and Techniques

+* [Dependent Pipelines](https://github.com/buildkite/dependent-pipeline-example) - Triggering another pipeline from a pipeline with the Builds API

+## Languages and Frameworks

 A list of example repositories for setting up a [Buildkite](https://buildkite.com/) pipeline:

 * [Bash](https://github.com/buildkite/bash-example) - A simple bash example